-Drupal's principles and objectives are centered on web accessibility, with the online accessibility program advancing significantly through Drupal 9 and Drupal 10.
-Understanding the importance of website accessibility and how Drupal 9 and Drupal 10 ensure it is crucial is essential.
+Drupal bases its principles and objectives on web accessibility which has made significant progress through the online accessibility program for Drupal 9 and Drupal 10.
+The knowledge of website accessibility importance together with Drupal 9 and Drupal 10 accessibility features stands as a fundamental requirement.

 Originally designed to fulfil the need for automatic information exchange between scientists at research institutes and universities worldwide, the internet is now a vital component of the lives of almost 3 billion people.
 The internet is perhaps the most powerful resource available to humans today, used for everything from social networking to project information gathering.